El Dorado A Truly Unique Place To Visit…

 While here, visit El Dorado Pottery, the Museum (formerly the school), and El Dorado’s three historic churches.
 The immense gold and tin mining dredge floats at its resting place on the edge of town and is well worth a visit.

-El Dorado offers a variety of accommodation styles ranging from camping, caravan sites, cabins and B&B’s.
-The general store has amenities such as petrol, a post office and bank, and the McEvoy Tavern provides meals and refreshments.
+El Dorado area offers a variety of accommodation styles ranging from creekside or bush camping on Reedy Creek camping spots, or at Centennial Park and local B&B’s.
+The general store has amenities such as petrol, a post office, and bank, and the McEvoy Tavern provides meals and refreshments.
+Showers and toilets, as well as a BBQ, are available at the local Gunhouse park